UppsalaNLP/uuparser/README.md

 If you make use of this software for research purposes, we'll appreciate citing the following:

+    @InProceedings{uu-conll17,
-Miryam de Lhoneux, Yan Shao, Ali Basirat, Eliyahu Kiperwasser, Sara Stymne, Yoav Goldberg, and Joakim Nivre.
-2017.
-From raw text to Universal Dependencies - look, no tags!
-In Proceedings of the CoNLL 2017 Shared Task: Multilingual Parsing from Raw Text to Universal Dependencies.
-Associa-tion for Computational Linguistics.
+        author    = {Miryam de Lhoneux and Yan Shao and Ali Basirat and Eliyahu Kiperwasser and Sara Stymne and Yoav Goldberg and Joakim Nivre}, title     = {From Raw Text to Universal Dependencies -- Look, No Tags!}, booktitle = {Proceedings of the CoNLL 2017 Shared Task: Multilingual Parsing from Raw Text to Universal Dependencies. }, year      = {2017},

-####TODO: add the bib entry
+        address = {Vancouver, Canada}
+    }

 And the original parser paper: